ivangfr/springboot-proxysql-mysql/README.md

 ## Shutdown

 - To stop `customer-api` application, go to the terminal where it's running and press `Ctrl+C`.
 - In order to get out of `MySQL Monitors` type `exit`.

-- To stop and remove `MySQL`s and `ProxySQL` containers, networks and volumes, run the following script
+- To stop and remove `MySQL`s and `ProxySQL` containers, network and volumes, run the following script
   ```
   ./shutdown-environment.sh
   ```